 This was going to be my dock to paint from for the day!
 The weather started out with menacing, heavy, dark clouds, but it turned out to be a sunny, hot day without winds, which is unusual for being on the ocean.

-'Fall for Books' was the final event for me to challenge this year.
+'Fall for Books' was the final event that allowed me to challenge myself this year.
 I was invited to join the list of authors to read from my illustrated adult storybook, 'Spinderella Soap'.
 I tell ya, it was nerve-wracking for me to get up in front of people and perform a read after being reclusive for several years, but I DID IT and kept saying to myself, " I will not DIE and will live through the experience, so smarten up, you've done more life-threatening things than this!".

 What a surprise to be in a room full of seasoned published authors.
 I had no idea how the day would transpire, as I had never attended a writer's reading and was engaged in listening to them share their writing styles, personal struggles, and insights into the world of writing.
 Another inspiring day for me, and I did not die of fright!